kiking0501/kiking0501.github.io/README.md

 - Created links in the homepage for Wordle-Solver, the master studies' resources site MathDowsers@ARQMath, and the machine translation project (Chinese to Cantonese).

+- Added back the link to Shining Beauty of Mathematics

 - Created a simple tracker of my daily progress.